The Ultimate Guide to Digital Marketing

 - In the first stage, the internet is still gaining ground and becoming more prominent and consumers are just starting to seek out information that can influence their retail decisions from online sources.

 - As the internet becomes more common, the market advances to the second stage and the level of digital influence increases dramatically.
-Consumers increasingly rely on online information to shape their retail decisions, but they still make the vast majority of purchases in traditional offline settings.
+Consumers increasingly rely on online information to shape their retail decisions, but they still make the vast majority of purchases in traditional offline marketing.

 - Finally, as markets evolve to the third and most advanced digital stage, consumers are heavily influenced by the internet and it plays a crucial and primary role in retail decisions.
 Consumers not only consult digital sources to seek information that will influence their buying behavior, but the share of e-retail from total retail spending begins to increase as well.